-IV.
-Section 4: Prohibited Behavior
+Section 4: Prohibited Behavior IV.

 Mildred Elley is a place of academic learning, and its Community expects appropriate behavior.
 The following are considered specific and serious violations of this policy.
-Violations of this policy can occur both on-campus and off-campus and may also include other unacceptable conduct not specifically listed below.
+Violations of this policy can occur both on-campus and offcampus and may also include other unacceptable conduct not specifically listed below.
 Any possible or known violation of this policy may result in the College investigating.
 In certain instances, the College is obligated by federal and/or New York State law to investigate.
 Students believed to have committed prohibited behavior, including sexual misconduct, in violation of this policy may face student conduct charges, which can result in serious consequences, such as suspension or expulsion.
 For more information, see Disciplinary Process for Students who Commit Sexual Misconduct described in Section 7 of this policy.

-- A. Prohibited Behavior:
+A. Prohibited Behavior:

 - a.
 Sexual misconduct, including but not limited to:

-- i.
-Rape
+- Rape i.

 - ii.
 Sexual assault

 - iii.
 Sexual harassment

 - iv.
 Stalking

-- v.
-Domestic violence
+- Domestic violence v.

-- vi.
-Dating violence
+- Dating violence vi.

-- vii.
-Unwanted sexual activity and/or contact
+- Unwanted sexual activity and/or contact vii.

 - viii.
 Fondling

-- ix.
-Statutory rape
+- Statutory rape ix.

-- x.
-Gender-based harassment
+- Gender-based harassment X.

 - xi.
 Sex discrimination

-- xii.
-Retaliation against someone who has made a complaint about sexual misconduct
+- Retaliation against someone who has made a complaint about sexual misconduct xii.

 - xiii.
 Sexual exploitation

-- xiv.
-Sexual coercion
+- Sexual coercion xiv.

-- xv.
+- XV.
 Other sexual violence

 - xvi.
 Other sexually inappropriate behavior

 - b.
 Attempting to commit sexual misconduct

 - c.
 Aiding another person in committing sexual misconduct

 - d.
 Knowingly violating an interim measure or sanction imposed by the College pursuant to this policy, such as a 'no contact' order, suspension, or other measures and/or sanctions deemed appropriate under the circumstances

 - e.
 Knowingly filing a false report of any prohibited behavior